goitacademy/nodejs-homework-template/readme.md

 # REST API for Contact Collection

 This repository contains a RESTful API for managing a collection of contacts.
 The API is built using Node.js and Express, providing endpoints for performing CRUD operations on the contacts.
-It follows best practices and includes proper error handling, validation of incoming data using the Joi package, and the use of middleware packages such as Morgan for logging and CORS for handling cross-origin resource sharing.
+It uses MongoDB as the database for storing contact information.
+The API follows best practices and includes proper error handling, data validation using the Joi package, and integration with MongoDB using Mongoose.

 > This repository assumes the usage of Postman, a popular API development and testing tool, for interacting with the REST API.

-## Homework 2 - Express
+## Homework 3 - MongoDB

 ### Endpoints